 The curriculum is relevant to the children’s life experiences, inspires and engages them in their learning and enables them to work in a flexible and collaborative way using their imagination.

-This is our curriculum map for the academic year 2018/19.
-It gives an overview of the curriculum by year group.
+This is our curriculum map for the academic year 2019/20.

 If you require more information or have any queries, please contact your child's teacher in the first instance or contact the School Office and we'll put you in touch with the relevant person.

 The exciting and extremely well-planned curriculum brings together topics and subjects to enliven learning and make it highly relevant and engaging.